manufacturing and construction industries in Nigeria, Manufacturing Industry Definition:

-- The products of heavy industries are usually heavy e.g. ships, aeroplanes, iron and steel while products of light industries are light e.g. cigarettes, bread, razor blade and office pins.
+- The products of heavy industries are usually heavy e.g. ships, aeroplanes, iron and steel while products of light industries are light e.g. cigarettes, bread, razor blades and office pins.

-- Usually the turnover of heavy industry is heavy, while it is small in light industries.
+- Usually, the turnover of heavy industries is heavy, while it is small in light industries.

 - Heavy industries employ the services of more males while light industries may employ the services of more females than males.

 Industries can also be classified into primary, secondary and tertiary industries.

 - These industries are concerned with the extraction of raw materials provided by nature